What are the responsibilities and job description for the Older Adult Mental Health Specialist position at Jewish Family Service?

 WHY JOIN JFS?

 For more than 150 years, Jewish Family Services of Western New York has been committed to providing high quality services to all in need in the interest of helping to "repair the world."
 Our services are guided by the essential connection between mental well-being, physical wellness, and positive self-worth.
 Our reputation is the result of our exceptional staff.
-In addition to offering competitive compensation and truly exceptional benefits, we are committed to providing a supportive, inclusive work environment in which all employees are able to contribute their best.
+In addition to offering competitive compensation and truly exceptional benefits, we are committed to providing a supportive work environment in which all employees are able to contribute their best.

 OUR VALUES